manuel-serrano/hiphop/doc/api.md

 * `not` (optional): logic negation of the result of the test;
 * takes one child (then branch) or two (then and else branch).

-Immediately evaluate the given expression, and gives control to the _then_ or _else_ branch, according to the result of the expression.
+Evaluate the given expression, and immediately gives control to the _then_ or _else_ branch, according to the result of the expression.

 The following example will emit `O1` if the signal `I1` is present,